stellar-deprecated/kelp/README.md

 These are the following commands available from the `kelp` binary:
 - `exchanges`: Lists the available exchange integrations
 - `strategies`: Lists the available strategies
-- `trade`: Trades with a specific strategy against the Stellar universal marketplace.
+- `trade`: Trades with a specific strategy against the Stellar universal marketplace
+- `version`: Version and build information
 - `help`: Help about any command

 The `trade` command has three parameters which are: